AllenLiu20210507/Admob-Vungle-iOS/README.md

 3. Run pod install to remove the frameworks from the project
 4. Integrate frameworks manually

-## For more details, please check Mopub integration document
+## For more details, please check
+integration document

 ## Tested Version